Madukaife/Verifaya-App/README.md

-this app is for verifying employees it includes endpoints like: creating company account, creating an Admin account in charge of creating staff implenting Login endpoint, forgot password end point reset pin end point
+this app is for verifying employees it includes endpoints like:
+a. creating company account,
+b. creating an Admin account in charge of creating staff
+c. implenting Login endpoint,
+d. forgot password end point
+e. reset pin end point
+f.
+Searching staff end point

+ and
 connecting to mongoDB for storage deploying to the server